-In 2017, France introduced into law a duty of vigilance requiring businesses to design, implement and publish a vigilance plan that includes due diligence measures to identify risks and forestall serious infringements of, or harm to, human rights and fundamental freedoms, personal health and safety and the environment.
+In 2017, France introduced into law a duty of vigilance, which requires large companies to design, implement and publish a vigilance plan that includes due diligence measures to identify risks and forestall serious infringements of, or harm to, human rights and fundamental freedoms, personal health and safety and the environment.

-In practice, the targeted companies are required to implement the following vigilance measures:
+In-scope, companies are required to implement the following vigilance measures:

-- risk mapping to identify, analyse and rank those risks; - due diligence on all subsidiaries, subcontractors or suppliers with which a commercial relationship is established; - appropriate actions to mitigate risks or prevent serious harm; - the creation of a system to ensure alerts are raised over risks that eventuate; and - a system to control the implementation of the above measures.
+- risk mapping to identify, analyse and rank those risks; - due diligence on all subsidiaries, subcontractors or suppliers with which a commercial relationship is established; - appropriate actions to mitigate risks or prevent serious harm;

+- · the creation of a system to ensure alerts are raised over risks that eventuate; and - a system to control the implementation of the above measures.

-The law applies to any company having its head office in France that, at the end of two consecutive financial years, employs at least 5,000 employees by itself and in its direct or indirect subsidiaries whose head offices are also located in France, as well as to any company having its head office in France and employing at least 10,000 employees itself or in its direct or indirect subsidiaries, regardless of where their head offices are located.
+The law applies to companies with a head office in France that, for two consecutive financial years, (i) employ at least 5,000 employees (themselves or together with their direct or indirect subsidiaries whose head offices are also located in France), or (ii) employ at least 10,000 employees (by themselves or together with their direct or indirect subsidiaries, regardless of where their head offices are located).

-The law therefore does not apply to parent companies governed by foreign law, since the text is included within the chapter of the French Commercial Code regarding joint-stock companies (sociétés anonymes) and also applies to simplified joint-stock companies (sociétés par actions simplifiées) governed by French law.
-However, it would also apply to their French subsidiaries that reach the relevant threshold.13
+Foreign companies (i.e., companies without a head office in France) do not fall into the scope of the act as the legislation is part of the chapter of the French Commercial Code on joint-stock companies (sociétés anonymes) and simplified joint-stock companies (sociétés par actions simplifiées) governed by French law.
+However, it would apply to their French subsidiaries if they reach the relevant threshold.17